MLH-Fellowship/sre-portfolio-site/README.md

 *Note: Make sure to include a link to the Issue you're working on inside of your Pull Request so your reviewer knows what you're working on!*

+### GitHub Tasks
+- [x] Create Issues for each task below
+- [x] Work on each task in a new branch
+- [x] Open a Pull Request when a task is finished to get feedback

 ### Portfolio Tasks
-- Add a photo of yourself to the website
+- [x] Add a photo of yourself to the website
-- Add an "About youself" section to the website.
+- [x] Add an "About youself" section to the website.
-- Add your previous work experiences
+- [x] Add your previous work experiences
-- Add your hobbies (including images)
+- [x] Add your hobbies (including images)
-- Add your current/previous education
+- [x] Add your current/previous education
-- Add a map of all the cool locations/countries you visited
+- [x] Add a map of all the cool locations/countries you visited

 ### Flask Tasks
-- Get your Flask app running locally on your machine using the instructions below.
+- [x] Get your Flask app running locally on your machine using the instructions below.
-- Add a template for adding multiple work experiences using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
+- [x] Add a template for adding multiple work experiences/education/hobbies using [Jinja](https://jinja.palletsprojects.com/en/3.0.x/api/#basics)
+- [x] Create a new page to display hobbies.
-- Add a menu bar
+- [x] Add a menu bar that dynamically displays other pages in the app
-- Put all your hobbies on a new page.
-- Have new pages get automatically added to the menu bar

 ## Getting Started